Three Not-So-Common Myths

 Myth #2: The horse’s stomach should be empty while exercising to avoid digestive upset.

-The horse’s stomach, unlike our own, secretes acid all the time – that’s right – it never stops.
+The horse’s stomach, unlike our own, secretes acid all the time.
+That’s right—it never stops.
 Chewing produces saliva, a natural antacid.
-But left without anything to chew, the acid will accumulate in the stomach and settle along the bottom (as water would in an empty jar).
+But when the horse is left without anything to chew, the acid will accumulate in the stomach and settle along the bottom (as water would in an empty jar).
 The lower portion of the stomach (the glandular region) has a protective mucus layer, but the upper squamous region has no such lining.
 Ask your horse to move, and the acid sloshes around, reaching the unprotected area, leading to an ulcer.
-And, as the acid flows through the small intestine, cecum, and large colon, it can cause further damage along its wake, potentially leading to colic and ulcerative colitis.
+And, as the acid flows through the small intestine, cecum, and large colon, it can cause further damage along its path, potentially leading to colic and ulcerative colitis.

 Myth #3: Electrolyte supplements meet the horse’s salt requirement.

 Your horse sweats more during the summer and drinks less during the winter, making electrolyte supplementation worth considering.
-But electrolytes alone will not stimulate your horse to drink more water.
-To do that, your horse needs to have enough sodium (salt).
+But electrolytes alone will not stimulate your horse to drink more water—and water intake is critically important to ensure proper digestion.
+To encourage drinking, your horse needs to have enough sodium (salt).
 A balanced electrolyte supplement is designed to replace what is lost from perspiration, but electrolyte supplements should only be given to a horse that is already in good sodium balance.
 There are several ways to accomplish this.
 The best ways include offering free-choice granulated salt, or adding salt to your horse’s meal.
-A plain, white salt block helps, but many horses do not lick it adequately.
+A white salt block or preferably, a natural salt rock, will help, but many horses do not lick them adequately.

 A full-sized horse requires at least one ounce (two level tablespoons) of salt each day for maintenance, providing 12 grams of sodium.
 This is true all year long, even during the coldest winter months.
 Heat, humidity, and exercise increase the horse’s need.
 Horses often will not eat extra salt, so consider syringing one ounce of salt mixed with some oil or flavored liquid after an hour of intense sweating, not to exceed 4 ounces per day.
 If your horse is working for several hours at a time, you can add an electrolyte supplement but it should be offered in addition to salt, to replace what is lost from perspiration.